 Any firework permit shall require the applicant to comply with the terms and conditions of the permit and this ordinance.

 Any firework permit may be revoked for failure to comply with the terms of the permit and this Ordinance and shall otherwise expire 30 days from issuance.

+Any fireworks permit may be revoked if it is determined that the approved discharge location presents an unreasonable fire or life safety risk due to site conditions, surrounding hazards, or changed circumstances.
+Property Owner Responsibility for Violations

+Liability.
+The owner of a residential property shall be responsible for any violation of this Chapter that occurs on the owner’s property.
+Any such violation is a separate infraction by the property owner, and the owner shall be jointly and severally liable with any other person who violates this Ordinance on the owner’s property.

+Rebuttable Presumption.
+It shall be a rebuttable presumption that the property owner had knowledge of and permitted the discharge of a firework in violation of this Ordinance.

+Definitions.
+For purposes of this section:

+“Owner” means the owner of record for the property as shown on the current records of the Tooele County Recorder.

+“Residential property” means any lot or parcel that is zoned for residential use or is improved with one or more dwelling units, including single-family and multi-family structures.
+This section does not apply to property owned by a homeowners’ association and designated as common area, or to property owned by public entities.

 Lake Point designates the Authority Having Jurisdiction for this ordinance and related fire code application, as the North Tooele Fire District, provided that nothing herein shall limit Lake Point and its designated law enforcement agency from prosecuting violations of this ordinance.

 The discharge of any firework in violation of this Ordinance or any permit issued hereunder, including the discharge of improper fireworks or the improper location of the discharge of otherwise proper fireworks, is prohibited and constitutes an infraction.

-This Ordinance shall be effective immediately upon its adoption and publication according to law.